 The Lynx (also called lucern and lizard) is visible throughout the Hall and included in the Skinners’ Company’s crest.
-The lynx is a short tailed wild cat whose fur was sought-after by mediaeval aristocrats; historically no one ranked lower than an Earl was allowed to wear it.
+The lynx is a short-tailed wildcat whose fur was sought-after by medieval aristocrats; historically no one ranked lower than an Earl was allowed to wear it.

 Today the Company is seeking ways to raise awareness of the critical decline of the Iberian Lynx through the work of the conservation charity Fauna and Floria International.
 Under Lynx facts they say: